 With generous support from Patagonia and Rivers Network, WildPlaces joins this nation-wide celebration by inviting the public to come out to the Tule and help remove the final bits of trash before winter and talk to the people using it about personal responsibility and the Wild and Scenic Act

 Why Come?
 Because you care about the Tule River.
 You don't want to see it get trashed, burned, or closed.
 Maybe you've been going there since you were a kid.
 Maybe you are a brand new visitor from another state or country.
 Maybe you are Caucasian, African American, Native American, Latino, Asian, Two-Spirit.
-Maybe you are Christian, Buddhist, Muslim, or atheist.
+Maybe you are Christian, Buddhist, agnostic, Muslim, or atheist.

-Any and all of these identities have one thing in common: we all love the river, recognize it's importance, and want to act to protect it from harm.
+Any and all of these identities have one thing in common: we all love and need the river, recognize it's importance, and want to act to protect it from harm.
 That is you, otherwise you wouldn't be receiving this invitation.

 Be the change you want the world to be.
 Please come out , even if it is to pick up one can or to show support to the fine young people who will be doing the heavy lifting.